d3x0r/NanoRTOS/README.md

 LDC May still exist.
 This code is from before 1995.
 LDC Did continue development on their own sysems, even migrating to QNX for the host operating system instead of DOS.

+### Rights
+I found Richard Whitworth (owner of LDC) on linked in, and attempted to contact him that way, and there was no response.
+(Is he dead?).
+I contacted MicroSystems(?)  - the company which purchased borland.
+Borland retained (apparently) the rights to their compiler IP until they were finally bought as a hole.
+They Contacted me on the phone and I spoke to an assistent legal representative.
+They have not returned my call.
+If anyone cares to claim any part of this, I'll remove from abandonware (Much like Diablo2 after 2018 Reverse engineering) (See)[https://www.myabandonware.com/game/diablo-3it]

+> Diablo is available a small price on the following websites, and is no longer abandonware.
+GoG.com provide the best releases and does not include DRM, please buy from them!
+You can read our online store guide.

 ## What is This?